derekr/drk.es/src/about/index.md

 provided admin panel.
 In **2010** I left to find my next project.

 I was living in Orange County and taking time to find a good fit for work.
-This resulted in insufficient funds ;), but I was able to afford a trip up to San Francisco to attend the first Github Developers conference.
+This resulted in insufficient funds, but I was able to afford a trip up to San Francisco to attend the first Github Developers conference.
 It was here I met some cool people and found my next project at [**Trulia**][trulia].